estnltk/webtagger-service/README.md

 http://127.0.0.1:5000/1.6.7beta/tag/morph_softmax_emb_tag_sum

-These endpoints are used by the EstNLTK web-taggers, see https://github.com/estnltk/estnltk/tree/devel_1.6/estnltk/taggers/web_taggers and https://github.com/estnltk/estnltk/blob/devel_1.6/tutorials/taggers/web_taggers.ipynb.
+These endpoints are used by the EstNLTK web-taggers.
+About web-taggers see https://github.com/estnltk/estnltk/tree/devel_1.6/estnltk/taggers/web_taggers and https://github.com/estnltk/estnltk/blob/devel_1.6/tutorials/taggers/web_taggers.ipynb.

 ## Create a new endpoint